HackBinghamton/git-tutorial/README.md

 ### Follow the instructions
 ![Push Repository](pushrepo.png)

+You'll be prompted for your GitHub username and password so that they know it's you.
 After running `git push -u origin master`, your code should be on GitHub!
 If you make more changes, you can run `git push` after committing your files to send the changes to GitHub.